UCLComputerScience/COMP0016_2020_21_Team25/Admin Site/README.md

 ## Testing

-Testing, with a coverage report, can be performed using the following command:
+The tests can be run using the following command:

     npm test